vwkd/code-system/src/languages/rust/error.md

 - for Result unwraps Ok or returns Error
 - for Option unwraps Some or returns None

-?? automatically converts into target if implements `From` trait
+- automatically converts error type into target error type if implements `From` trait